-Today was the first day of a decompression course that I’m running at Vobster Quay inland dive site.
+Today was the first day of an ADP course that I’m running at Vobster Quay inland dive site.

 The weather was miserable but we were getting wet anyway so that didn’t bother us.